 When the doctor arrives, he or she will talk to you and your parents about your medical problem and examine you.
 At this point, the doctor will decide what should happen next.
 In Ben's case, he needed an X-ray.
 The X-ray showed that he had a broken arm and needed a cast.

 Other kids might need different tests, such as blood tests or urine (pee) tests.
 Sometimes kids need fluids or medicine through an intravenous catheter, also called an IV.
 An IV is a thin plastic tube that is inserted into a vein so you can get the medicine or fluids you need to feel better.

 Most kids go home after the doctor figures out what the medical problem is and decides how to treat it.
 You may be given some medicine while in the ER or a prescription for medicine that your parent can pick up at your local pharmacy.

 Sometimes, the doctor decides to admit someone to the hospital, which means staying overnight.
 This may sound scary, but your mom or dad can stay with you and keep you company.

 Some hospitals have child life specialists.
-These are specially trained people who can help you deal with any stress or pain you may be having and they can help explain any procedures you might have using models or drawings.
+These are specially trained people who can help you deal with any stress or pain you may be having and they can use models or drawings to help explain any procedures you might have.
 They have great suggestions to help you get your mind off things if you are getting really worried while you are in the ER.

-If you received stitches or a cast, the ER doctor will tell you how long it will be before they can be removed.
+If you got stitches or a cast, the ER doctor will tell you how long it will be before they can be removed.

 ER doctors and nurses may use words that are new to you.
 Here's what some of them mean: